ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Rain showers likely.
+         <h3>Overnight</h3>Rain likely.
 Cloudy, with a low around 52.
-East wind 5 to 9 mph.
-Chance of precipitation is 70%.<br></div>
+East wind 6 to 9 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>Rain showers likely.
+         <h3>Sunday</h3>A slight chance of rain before 7am, then rain showers likely.
 Cloudy.
-High near 58, with temperatures falling to around 56 in the afternoon.
-East wind around 10 mph,
+High near 58, with temperatures falling to around 56
-         with gusts as high as 20 mph.
+         in the afternoon.
+East wind around 10 mph, with gusts as high as 20 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">